wustl-data/wustl-data.github.io/docs/project/assignment.md

 - Which quarterbacks are the most overpaid?
 - Which genres are more popular in US vs Non-US markets?
 - Can we use Twitter sentiment analysis to predict stock market performance?
-- How can we simulate and organize COVID-19 simulation data from an agent-based model?
+- How can we simulate and organize COVID-19 data from an agent-based model?